Marian Anderson: Marian Anderson Award

 Anderson established the Marian Anderson Award in 1943 after she was awarded The Philadelphia Award in 1940, which included $25,000 in prize money.
 Anderson used the money to establish a singing competition to help support young singers.
 The prize fund was exhausted in due course and disbanded in 1976.
 In 1990, the award was re-established and issued annually up to 2019, when the last award was granted to Kool & the Gang.

 In 1998, the Marian Anderson Award prize money was restructured to be given to an established artist, not necessarily a singer, who exhibits leadership in a humanitarian area.

-In 2020 and 2021, ceremonies were canceled due to the COVID-19 pandemic.

 In 2022, the Award moved from a private operation to a program administered by Play On Philly, a classical music education organization aimed at local youth.
 Instead of an annual award ceremony, the funds were used to create the Marian Anderson Young Artist Program, a tuition-free program with a mission to "serve those individuals whose communities have historically been excluded from the highest levels of musical excellence due to structural barriers in our country."